johnwmillr/LyricsGenius/docs/src/setup.rst

 Setup
 =====
-Before we start installing the package, we'll need to get an access token.
+There are three ways to use the package: Without an access token, with a client access token or with a user access token.
+User access tokens provide the most functionality but they are really useful if you're planning to use Genius's `Web Annotator`_.
+If you're not planning to use it (or don't even know what it is), that leaves you with using a client access token or no tokens.
+Genius's API has two interaces: the developer's API and the tokenfree, undocumented public API.
+The developer's API has limited endpoints and needs a token (client- or user access token).
+On the other hand the public API is not limited and needs no token to work.
+If you prefer to get information using the developer's API you need an access token.
+If you want to use an access token, read the following section; otherwise skip to `Installation`_.

 Authorization
 -------------
-First you’ll need to sign up for a (free) account that authorizes access to `the Genius API`_.
+First you’ll need to sign up for a -free- account that authorizes access to `the Genius API`_.
 After signing up/ logging in to your account, head out to the API section on Genius and `create a new API client`_.
 After creating your client, you can